go-kivik/xkivik/README.md

 There is no backward compatibility guarantee for anything in this package.

-This package depends on Go 1.13 or newer.
+This package is tested against Go 1.14 and newer.

 ## License